dok-net/RF100/README.md

 `renkforce_rf100.def.json` printer definition file.
 Replace this for the original printer definition file of the Cura installation, which is located in `Program Files/Ultimaker Cura */resources/definitions`.
-Also copy the `renkforce_rf100_v2.def.json` printer definition file for the RF100 V2 to the same location.
+Also copy the `renkforce_rf100_v2.def.json` and `renkforce_rf100_xl.def.json`
+printer definition files for the RF100 V2 and the XL to the same location.
-Then copy the extruder definition file `renkforce_rf100_extruder_0.def`, that belongs into `Program Files/Ultimaker Cura */resources/extruders`.
+Then copy the extruder definition files `renkforce_rf100_extruder_0.def` and `renkforce_rf100_xl_extruder_0.def.json`, both belong into `Program Files/Ultimaker Cura */resources/extruders`.

-Next, start the Cura application, and in the pop-up window opened via the menu item `Settings/Profile/Manage Profiles...`, select `Profiles`, and `Import` the custom profiles locate in this repository's `Config/Windows` or `Config/Mac` directory.
+Next, start the Cura application, and in the pop-up window opened via the menu item `Preferences/Configure Cura...`, select `Profiles`, and then `Import` the custom profiles locate in this repository's `Config/Windows` or `Config/Mac` directory.

-For the default material selection of the RF100, PLA, you will then probably want to `Active` the custom profile `Config-PLA` as your default profile.
+For the default material selection of the RF100, PLA, you will then probably want to `Activate` the custom profile `Config-PLA` as your default profile.

 ## Firmware Guide
 The RF100 printer runs the Open Source [Marlin](http://marlinfw.org/) firmware.
-The most obvious advantage of switching to the updated community-configured version of Marlin on the RF100 v1 is the increased print space, from 100mm to 105mm, 110mm and 105mm in x/y/z dimensions, respectively.
+The most obvious advantage of switching to the updated community-configured version of Marlin versus the RF100 v1 is the increased print space, from 100mm to 105mm, 110mm and 105mm in x/y/z dimensions, respectively.
 If you own the RF100 v2, the only update in the stock firmware sources published by Conrad actually was just this print space declaration, 120mm cubed for that printer.